3devo/ChildbusBootloader/PROTOCOL.md

 can be started immediately after receiving the command, instead of having to wait for a reply to be read first.

-TODO: Perhaps do send a reply and complicate the slave code a bit?

 | Bytes | Command field
 |-------|-------------------------------
 | 1     | Cmd: `START_APPLICATION` (0x05)